 Vicki M. Smith loves the Pacific Northwest.
 She grew up in a small town in eastern Washington and spent a summer during college working in Montana at her favorite place, Glacier National Park.
 She enjoys training for and running marathons.
 Her current bucket list includes earning the Six Star Medal, which requires her to run the six World Marathon Majors.
 One down, five left.
-When not running, Vicki can be found attempting to grow vegetables in her garden, paddling lakes and canoe trails.
-Her dog does not enjoy their kayak adventures as much as Vicki and her husband, but the entire family loves to explore national parks with their small travel trailer.
+When not running, Vicki can be found attempting to grow vegetables in her garden, paddling lakes and canoe trails in central Oregon or exploring national parks with family.

 Practice & Experience

 Vicki is a lead trial lawyer and insurance coverage partner at Bodyfelt Mount.
-She advises clients in and outside of litigation, in addition to representing individuals, businesses, and insurance clients in civil litigation throughout all Oregon and Washington courts.
-Vicki regularly handles cases involving insurance and surety bond coverage, civil rights, product and warranty claims, professional liability claims, personal injury and wrongful death claims, and other commercial disputes.
-Her extensive trial and arbitration experience includes insurance coverage, construction defect, contractual indemnity, product liability, commercial breach of contract, and personal injury actions.
+She advises and represents individuals, businesses, and insurance clients in and outside of litigation throughout all Oregon and Washington.
+Vicki regularly handles and tries cases involving insurance and surety bond coverage, civil rights, product and warranty claims, professional liability claims, personal injury and wrongful death claims, and other commercial disputes.

-Vicki joined Bodyfelt Mount LLP in 2002, and became a partner in 2009.
-Longstanding legal directory Martindale-Hubbell assigned Vicki an AV® Peer Review Rating — the highest rating an attorney can obtain for legal ability and ethical standards.
-The Best Lawyers in America lists Vicki in the category of insurance litigation.
+Vicki joined Bodyfelt Mount LLP in 2002 and became a partner in 2009.
+Martindale-Hubbell assigned Vicki an AV® Peer Review Rating — the highest rating an attorney can obtain for legal ability and ethical standards.
+Best Lawyers in America lists Vicki in the category of insurance litigation.
 She has also been listed as an Oregon Super Lawyer for 2020 - 2022.

 Professional & Community Activities